brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 Our first climb.
 Bonete is near the camp, with a great view of Aconcagua, but still a long ascent.
 We left after breakfast with packed lunches from the buffet tent, moving upwards through rocks and penitentes.
 There was scree and several river crossings, including a bridge made from an old wooden door.

 We passed an abandoned mountain hotel before climbing steep zig-zags towards the summit ridge.
 Helmets went on for the final scramble and the views from the top were unreal.
-I got my usual handstand photo before skiing down the volcanic sand on the descent.
+I got my usual handstand photo and we ate lunch on top, before skiing down the volcanic sand on the descent.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua5.jpeg">